Moderate Scoliosis

 Condition Cause

-If a patient with moderate scoliosis is between the ages of 10 and 18 and it is a typical form of the condition with no known cause, this is classified as adolescent idiopathic scoliosis.
+If a patient with moderate scoliosis is between 10 and 18 years old with no known cause, it’s classified as adolescent idiopathic scoliosis (AIS).

 The spine has three main sections: cervical (upper back and neck), thoracic (middle back), and lumbar (lower back).

-A diagnosis of moderate adolescent idiopathic thoraco-lumbar scoliosis tells us how severe the condition is (moderate), age of patient (adolescent), cause (idiopathic), and curvature location (thoracic and lumbar spine).
+A diagnosis of moderate adolescent idiopathic thoraco-lumbar scoliosis tells us the severity (moderate), patient age (adolescent), cause (idiopathic), and location (thoracic and lumbar).

-Now that we have explored moderate scoliosis in terms of definition, diagnosis, and classification, let’s move on to the benefits of early detection.
+Now that we have explored moderate scoliosis in terms of definition, diagnosis, and classification, let’s discuss the benefits of early detection.
+If you suspect moderate scoliosis, reach out to us; early treatment has many benefits.

 Moderate Scoliosis and Early Detection